IgorLeanca/codexIsoTls/README.md

 If the remote endpoint only supports particular TLS protocol versions, adjust the `ENABLED_PROTOCOLS` constant in the same file (for example, set it to `{"TLSv1.2"}`) to avoid the server closing the connection during the handshake.
 Leaving the array empty retains the JVM defaults.
+The sender prints when the TLS handshake begins and reports the negotiated protocol and cipher after it succeeds.

 Trusted certificates can be stored in the `certificates.txt` file in the project root.
-The application loads the PEM blocks listed in this file automatically when establishing the TLS connection.
+The application loads the PEM blocks listed in this file automatically when establishing the TLS connection and logs how many entries were imported.
 The repository ships with the SecureTrust CA certificate as an example entry—replace it with the certificate(s) issued for your environment.

+After the message is transmitted, the client waits up to 10 seconds for a response before timing out and closing the socket.
+Adjust the `RESPONSE_TIMEOUT_MILLIS` constant if your host requires a longer window to reply.

 After adjusting the constant if necessary, run the program either from the packaged JAR: